| PREVIOUS PAGE|

 We had one more person to look up before we left.Sarah Muir, Kate and Chris's sister, we had last seen on a narrow boat holiday the year Princess Di was married.
 We rang her up and arranged to meet her and her cousin Anna over from NZ, at Doyles Seafood Restaurant, Watsons Bay for lunch, caught the fast Cat from Circular Quay and wrote off the afternoon.
 In fact we were just getting into our stride on the fourth bottle when we realised the last ferry was about to leave at 4pm so had a hurried farewell.

 Our last night in Sydney was spent in a crappy Hotel called the Sydney Airport International.
-Don't ever stay there or if you do prepare for the worst.
+It seems to have closed since which is not surprising.
 How they ever rated 3 stars I will never know.
 The meal was so bad we couldn't eat it and they refused to refund the cost.
 We caught a cab into Surrey Hills where a decent meal cost us £60 and the cab fare £40.
 Goodbye Oz.
 New Zealand won the tourist stakes hands down!
 Brazil here we come.